osuagwu/laradmin/packages/bethelchika/laradmin/docs/feed.md

 # Feed
-Feed is managed by FeedManager which can obtained thus:
+Feed is managed by FeedManager which can be obtained thus:
 ```php
 $feedmanager=app('laradmin')->feedManager;
 ```